xbtsw/makejs/README.md

     // on subsequent runs, each js file will only be recompiled if
     // source is changed since last compile make.rule(f.dest, f.src, function(done, target, deps) {
-        // just use command-line ;P, you can also call coffee.compile().
+        // I am lazy so I just call command-line, you can also call
+        // coffee.compile() instead.
         // the compilations of the files will be parallel since we used async exec. exec('coffee -o ' + path.dirname(target) + ' -c ' + deps[0], function(err) {
             // call done() when done, optionally with err.